Sebastian

 Character Profile – At a Glance

-- Role: Viola's twin brother, presumed drowned in the shipwreck that opens the play, rescued by Antonio — and the figure whose late arrival in Illyria converts the comedy's tangled disguise plot into the marriages that resolve it.
+- Role: Viola's twin brother, presumed drowned in the opening shipwreck and rescued by Antonio.
+His late arrival in Illyria is the thing that turns the comedy's tangled disguise plot into the marriages that resolve it.

-- Key Traits: Courteous, courageous, capable of fighting back when attacked, given to the kind of philosophical bewilderment that produces some of the play's loveliest lines — and structurally the most consequential figure in the comedy despite having only a few short scenes.
+- Key Traits: Courteous, courageous, and willing to fight back when attacked, with a gift for the philosophical bewilderment that produces some of the play's loveliest lines.
+Despite only a few short scenes, he is structurally the most consequential figure in the comedy.

-- The Core Conflict: A young man arriving in a foreign city in the wake of a sea-disaster, grieving for a sister he believes drowned, who finds himself addressed by people who think they know him, attacked by strangers with prior grievances against a stranger with his face, and proposed marriage by a beautiful countess he has never met — and who agrees to all of it.
+- The Core Conflict: A young man arriving in a foreign city after a shipwreck, grieving a sister he believes drowned.
+He is addressed by people who think they know him, attacked by strangers with a grievance against a stranger with his face, and proposed to by a countess he has never met.
+He agrees to all of it.

-- Key Actions: Parts from Antonio in 2.1, telling the story of his lost sister; arrives in Illyria with Antonio in 3.3 and accepts his purse; encounters Feste, Sir Andrew, and Sir Toby in 4.1, mistaken for Cesario, and fights back; is led indoors by Olivia, who proposes; soliloquises on whether he is mad or dreaming in 4.3; agrees to marry her at the chapel; reunites with Antonio and recognises Viola in 5.1.
+- Key Actions: Parts from Antonio in A2S1, telling the story of his lost sister, and arrives in Illyria with him in A3S3.
+In A4S1 he is mistaken for Cesario, attacked by Sir Andrew, and fights back, then is led indoors by Olivia, who proposes.
+He weighs whether he is mad or dreaming in A4S3, marries her at the chapel, and reunites with Antonio and Viola in A5S1.

 - Famous Quote: